The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

     identify_and_characterize_shifted_wobble
-      ├── data                                                 #Search output from RCSB protein data bank ├── results                                              #Output files from each python script ├── scripts                                              #All python scripts and jupyter notebooks ├── requirements.txt                                     #Required python packages and libraries ├── README.md                                            #This file
+      ├── data                                                 #Search output from RCSB protein data bank ├── results                                              #Output files from each python script ├── scripts
+          ├── analysis_scripts                                 #All python scripts and jupyter notebooks to analyze and extract structural features
+          ├── plot_scripts                                     #All python scripts and jupyter notebooks to visualize the outputs
+      ├── requirements.txt                                     #Required python packages and libraries ├── README.md                                            #This file
       ├── LICENSE